Research and reports

 Research average rents in the area, and consider factors like proximity to transport links, local amenities, and schools.
 If you’re looking into properties in the UK capital, our guide to rent prices in London might be a good starting point.

-Aldermore’s ranking goes beyond rental yield, and the complete list takes into account other factors, including average total rent, long-term return through house price growth, number of vacancies, and percentage of the city population that rent.
-You can read the full breakdown in our best buy-to-let areas in the UK guide for 2021.
+If you're looking for a ranking that goes beyond rental yield, and takes into account other factors, including long-term return through house price growth, number of vacancies, and percentage of the area population that rent, you can read our best buy-to-let areas in the UK guide.

 Is there anything else you want to know about how to work out yield?
 Let us know in the comments.